Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In modern society, often the creation of a family and the birth of a child are influenced by external factors.
-Social values sometimes outweigh the woman's internal needs.
-Getting a good education, a decent job and moving up the career ladder can push the birth of the first child for an indefinite time.
+In modern society, external factors often influence the creation of a family and the birth of a child.
+Social values sometimes outweigh a woman’s internal needs.
+Getting a good education, a decent job, and career advancement can postpone the birth of the first child for an indefinite period of time.

-Half of the women who are not in a hurry to create a family, explain this by the fact that they are satisfied with their lives and do not want to sacrifice their freedom.
-These are the results of a survey of more than 3 thousand women between the ages of 28 and 45, held in the UK.
+Half of women who are in no hurry to start a family explain this by the fact that they are satisfied with their lives and do not want to sacrifice their freedom.
+These are the results of a survey of more than 3,000 representatives of the fair sex aged 28 to 45, conducted in Great Britain.

-54% said they could not have children because they had not yet found their man, and every fifth thought about artificial insemination with the help of donor sperm and even about freezing their eggs to give birth to a child in the future.
+54% said they were unable to have children because they had not yet found their man, with one in five considering artificial insemination using donor sperm and even freezing their eggs to have a child in the future.

-According to the survey, most women do not worry about their future pregnancies and only a quarter of respondents would like to conceive a child as early as possible.
+According to the survey, most women are not worried about their future pregnancy and only a quarter of those surveyed would like to conceive a child as early as possible.

-Those women who have not yet met a suitable man to create a family, admitted that their feelings can be compared with the state of women with a diagnosis of infertility.
+Those women who have not yet met a man suitable for starting a family admitted that their feelings can be compared to the condition of women diagnosed with infertility.

-Scientists called this state "emotional infertility" - childlessness is not on their own, but because of the lack of a partner or because of his reluctance to have children.
+Scientists have called this condition “emotional infertility” – childlessness not by choice, but due to the absence of a partner or his unwillingness to have children.

-Of course, in this case, experts are not able to help the problem.
-On painful these women can share only with close friends, because it's hard to realize that you are ready to have a child, but already desperate to meet your other half, which can give this happiness.
+Of course, in this case, specialists are unable to help the problem.
+Such women can share their painful problems only with close friends, because it is hard to realize that you are ready to have a child, but have already despaired of meeting your other half, who can give you this happiness.

 Doctors warn that the most favorable age for conceiving a child is up to 35 years.
-However, the results of this survey suggest that the optimal biological age for the first birth does not always coincide with the financial or emotional satisfaction and the willingness of a woman to raise a child.
+However, the results of this survey indicate that the optimal biological age for the first birth does not always coincide with the financial or emotional satisfaction and readiness of a woman to raise a child.